 For a person at Stage Three:

-- Encourage them to form three person relationships (we expand on this in our learning community).
+- Encourage them to form three person relationships.

 - Encourage them to work on projects bigger than something they could tackle by themselves.

 - The way they’ve worked to achieve the success they’ve had up to this point won’t get them where they need to go.
 Focus on bigger goals and inviting people in to help them.

 - Point to role models who use the “we” language and the success they’ve achieved.

 - They will use “we” instead of “I.”